sorenbouma/Kaggle-Facial-Keypoint-detection/README.md

 This architecture can get a slight validation loss improvement on dnouri's original kfkd net(0.00069 vs 0.000767) and gets good results with much less epochs.

+Sorry if the code is horrible, I'm very new to programming.

 Thank You Daniel Nouri for your amazing tutorial.

 Requires theano, lasagne, nolearn,cudnn, cuda.